thoria-subahi/game_tbag/README.md

 ## 🕵️‍♀️ About

 TBAG is a **text-based adventure game** where you can explore a kingdom, and interact with different characters.
-As the hero, your quest is to navigate through different rooms, and use the Crystal of Truth to defeat the **Villain Queen**.
+As the hero, your quest is to navigate through different rooms and use the Crystal of Truth to defeat the **Villain Queen**.

 The fate of the kingdom lies **in your hands!**